-First chef Willem DeGroot produces the ganash: the creamy filling which is the heart of the truffle experience.
-One thing I need to remind people is that these truffles have been produced for 14 years and that Bill is always working on improving the flavor and texture of the truffles.
-When we first started manufacturing the truffles we had experimented with many different brands of chocolate.
-Willem was after a particular taste with a balance of sweetness (not too sweet) and a balance of the cocoa butterfat content which would best express what he was after.
-We final settled with a Belgian chocolate (Callabeau) Sometimes a new ingredient is introduced that will enhance that right blend and balance that one’s palate interprets as that chocolate exquisite experience.
+First chef Uncle Rudy produces the ganash: the creamy filling which is the heart of the truffle experience.
+One thing to remind people is that these truffles have been produced new starting in November 2020 and Rudy is always working on improving the flavor and texture of the truffles.
+After 30 years of truffle-making experience, Rudy has been after a particular taste with a balance of sweetness (not too sweet) and a balance of the cocoa butterfat content which would best express what he was after.
+Based on his knowledge he works with a Belgian chocolate (Callabeau) Sometimes a new ingredient is introduced that will enhance that right blend and balance that one’s palate interprets as that chocolate exquisite experience.

-The scene at the “factory” (our nickname for the DeGroot Kitchen) looks like a mad scientists’ laboratory.
-Different vats of slightly melted chocolate combined with many vials of different liqueurs and ingredients for flavoring the various blends is reminiscent of the storyof the Alchemists searching for the age old answer to that age old question: How can I achieve perfection?
+The scene at the Uncle Rudy’s kitchen looks like a mad scientist’s laboratory.
+Different vats of slightly melted chocolate combined with many vials of different liqueurs and ingredients for flavoring the various blends is reminiscent of the story of the Alchemists searching for the age old answer to that age old question: How can I achieve perfection?

 The final coat of chocolate used to decorate the truffle is a thin veneer which has a special function of Hermetically sealing the truffle so that he flavors stay locked within.
 The mixing of the ganash requires one session.

 The next day a small crew comes in and we hand roll the truffles into two sizes of chocolate balls.
 After this the truffles are allowed to rest before they are dipped in a final coating of white or semisweet chocolate.
 Also at this time the truffles are hand decorated and packaged to go to the shop to greet the public.